What makes high-end restaurant steaks like Ruth's Chris so good?

 The Process to the Perfect Steak

 - Bring Steaks to Room Temp - Set steaks out for 20 mins to an hour before cooking to bring them up to room temperature.
-Pat the steaks dry with a paper towel and season with salt and pepper.
+Pat the steaks dry with a paper towel and season with salt.

 - Pre-Heat - Fire up the B.B.
 Prime Salamander Broiler to high and give it about 5 mins to pre-heat to 1500 degrees Fahrenheit.
 Leave cooking rack out of grill while it pre-heats.
 We only want to cook the steak from the top.

-- Melt Butter - While pre-heating place your butter in the lower drip pan to melt.
+- Melt Butter - While pre-heating place your butter in the lower drip pan to melt and add your black pepper to the butter.

 - Sear - Place steaks on grill grate and slide into B.B.
-Prime with grate tool and get it as close to the top burner as possible without touching it.
-Leave in for 1 - 2 minutes until you can slide the grate out and see a nice sear on the steak.
+Prime with grate tool and get it as close to the infrared flame without touching it.
+Leave in for 90 seconds - 2 minutes until you can slide the grate out and see a nice sear on the steak.
 Once seared, pull grate completely out and set grate on pull out resting tray.
 From there you can flip the steak and repeat the process for the other side.

-- Finish Cooking - Once both sides of your steak are seared, turn grill temperature down and slide the steak back in on a lower rack at a lower temp to get the center of your steak just right.
+- Finish Cooking - Now that the steak has a nice buttery crust, turn the grill temperature down and slide the steak back in to finish cooking on a lower rack at a lower temp to get the center of your steak just right.
 Personally, I always shoot for 125°F... the temp will continue to rise while resting.

-- Rest - Place your steak in the warming tray on top of your B.B.
-Prime for 10-15 minutes before serving to rest and let the juices redistribute throughout the meat.
+- Rest - Place your steak on a plate for 5-7 minutes before serving to rest and let the juices redistribute throughout the meat.
+Pro tip: Make a loose fitting tin foil tent over your steak/plate while resting to keep everything warm and juicy!

 **Temp Guide: Rare 120°F, Medium Rare 130°F, Medium 140°F, Medium Well 150°F, Well Done 160°F